 Vocals, Acoustic Guitar, Bass Guitar, Mandolin, Harmonica and Songwriter

-Roger Corbett was a senior tutor and the Director of The CMAA College of Country Music for eight years.
-During that time he ran the songwriting course, teaching such stars as Sara Storer, Brooke McClymont and Brendon Walmsley.
-Roger conducts many workshops and seminars, including the Tamworth Camerata and ‘Songcamp’ around the country, mainly in the craft of songwriting and studio production but encompassing performance, musicianship and music business.
+Roger Corbett is the General Manager for the highly successful Academy of Country Music, teaching such stars as Sara Storer, Brooke and Samantha McClymont, Drew McAlister and Brendon Walmsley.
+Roger conducts many workshops and seminars at the Academy mainly in the craft of songwriting and studio production but encompassing performance, musicianship and music business.

-Roger Corbett is a successful Producer of Independent music recordings emanating from The Valley Studio in the Blue Mountains.
-He works with many performer/songwriters helping them to achieve success in the Music Industry.
+Roger Corbett is a successful producer of over 150 Independent music recordings from his Valley Studio in Lorn In The Hunter Valley.
+He continues to work with many developing performer/songwriters helping them to achieve success in the Music Industry.
 His artists continue to achieve many milestones, awards and accolades.

 He continues to manage and perform with The Bushwackers at Festivals, Clubs and pubs all over Australia.